arthurcro/arthurcro.github.io/_posts/2020-03-31-readable-code.markdown

 - [LinkedIn](https://github.com/linkedin/swift-style-guide)

-Xcode can also be help you format your code properly.
+Xcode can also help you format your code properly.

 - `Ctrl + I` on selected code will format your code and fix any indentation issues.

 - *Preferences* -> *Text Editing* -> *Tab Key* -> **Indents always** will allow you to properly any selected code using the `Tab` key.

-- *Preferences* -> *Text Editing* -> **Page guide at column: 120** add a indicator in your editor so you can easily see if you have more than 120 characters on one line.
+- *Preferences* -> *Text Editing* -> **Page guide at column: 120** add am indicator in your editor so you can easily see if you have more than 120 characters on one line.